 How much are the Love Island All Stars cast paid?

-According to reports, the cast of this 2024 series are being paid around £2,000 a week to appear on the show.
+According to reports, the cast of the 2024 and 2025 series were paid around £2,000 a week to appear on the show.
+That means, if they lasted the full five weeks, they could earn a tidy little £10,000.

-A source revealed: “Everyone is being treated the same on Love Island: All Stars, there was no negotiation for stars of the show to take part despite their status and fan base."
+After the first season started airing a source revealed: “Everyone is being treated the same on Love Island: All Stars, there was no negotiation for stars of the show to take part despite their status and fan base."

 How much do people usually get paid to appear on Love Island?

 For the usual cast members, applying for Love Island means leaving behind your normal job and life for a few weeks in the sun looking for love.
+In this case, it's more about ITV covering expenses rather than paying an actual salary.

 So, on a normal series of Love Island, contestants are paid around £375 a week which is typically used to cover rent and bills during their time on the show.